Folkestone haven – Supporting and Enabling the community

 L found herself needing to use the service.
 With the Covid crisis she realised she was becoming a recluse and had anxiety issues.
 A member of the community came to check on her and told her of the service.

 L: “I didn’t realise I could use The Haven without being referred by a doctor.
 My friend was with me when I called them to tell them about my situation.
 They came with me to The Haven as they had space to see me that same evening.
-It’s very safe and working within the Covid restrictions.
-There are tables spaced out and everyone is wearing masks.
+The place feels very safe, and the tables are spaced out for people’s privacy.
 The people there are extremely welcoming and have so much patience.
 We had a coffee and a chat and I was able to stay as long as I needed to”

 “I went back the next day, and visited frequently over the following week.
 The staff encourage you by listening to you, but also giving you practical help too.
 She helped me to make a list of practical steps to improve my situation.
 Once you feel more comfortable, the staff space out your visits so you don’t become dependent on the service.
 But you’re able to ring them whenever you need, and check in with them to let them know you are ok.

 “Tonight I’m going to an art class they’re holding.
-When we’re not in lockdown they have other classes such as yoga too.
+They have other classes such as yoga too.
 I’m looking forward to being creative again.
 I used to draw a lot as a child but stopped when I became a ‘responsible adult’.
 It’s funny, I thought you shouldn’t do that sort of thing as an adult but I can see now that it’s really important to have creativity in my life.”